dugmo/beautiful-jekyll/_posts/2018-05-30-set-up-the-sccm-lab.md

 2. **Enable Hyper-V** -  If Hyper-V is not yet installed, open _Turn Windows features on or off_, check _Hyper-V_, and click _OK_.
 Reboot.

     ![enable_hyper-v.PNG](/img/200/enable_hyper-v.PNG)
-3. **Configure networking** - Launch Hyper-V as administrator, and open the Virtual Switch Manager.
+3. **Configure networking** - Launch Hyper-V as administrator, and open the _Virtual Switch Manager_.
 Under _Virtual Switches_, select _New virtual network switch_.
 Select _External_ and click _Create Virtual Switch_.
 Name it _Lab_ and and leave everything else default.
 Click _OK_, and if you are prompted with a warning, click _OK_ again.

     ![configure_virtual_switch.PNG](/img/200/configure_virtual_switch.PNG)